-We have many themes to choose from (see list below) or we can work together to tailor one just for your Birthday Girl or Boy.
+We have many themes to choose from (see list below) or we can work together to tailor one just for your Birthday Child.

 Parties can be scheduled any day of the week and last for two hours.
 The first hour is led by a PMEC naturalist and will include fun and informative activities which may include hikes, science experiments, crafts, games, hikes and stories.
 The second hour is open for you to organize for serving cake and refreshments, open gifts, or any activities you like to lead.

 You will be provided with a dedicated space with tables and chairs and access to a kitchenette with a standard refrigerator, sink and microwave.
 You are welcome to bring in food or have it delivered.
 Plates, napkins, serving ware and silverware, cups, tablecloths and decorations are not provided.
 Don't forget the candles and lighter!

 What does all of this cost?
 All parties are based on 2 hours of party time, with up to 12 guests.
 Additional guests may be added with a fee of $6 per guest.

 Birthday parties start at $150.00.
 You can choose from one of our suggested themes, or customize your party for your child.
 Fees might be higher depending on customized materials.

 Please call Amy at the PMEC Office at 673-1141, or email, firstname.lastname@example.org to reserve a date and to discuss details.
 Dates are subject to availability of space and staff.
 Reservations are to be paid in full one week in advance of the party, and are non-refundable within 48 hours of the party date.
 A 50% non-refundable deposit is required.

 All Charged Up (Winter only ) – Using balloons, wool, plastic combs, and Styrofoam® plates, children will participate in safe static electricity experiments that are both fun and educational.